thatsn0tmysite/livefect/examples/payloads/README.md

 # Shellcodes

-All test shellcodes are for `x86_64`, a quick recap of each one:
+All test payloads are for `x86_64`, a quick recap of each one:

 - shellcode_file: creates a file named `pwnd_AAA` under `/tmp/`
 - shellcode_sh: spawns a `/bin/sh`